 Waves in Microstructured Media

 Appropriately designed microstructures can be used to control waves in precise ways.
 These controls can be both spatial or temporal.
 Spatial control refers to controlling the trajectory of waves whereas temporal control refers to controlling their frequency content.
 We use COMSOL, MATLAB, Python, and FEniCS to simulate the propagation of waves (both transient and harmonic) in phononic and metamaterial structures.
-Some applications are in the cloaking of waves, frequency filtering and noise control, and imaging (calculations by Valentin Serey at IIT).
+Some applications are in the cloaking of waves, frequency filtering and noise control, and imaging (calculations by Valentin Serey at IIT, Yan Lu at IIT).

 Homogenization and Theoretical Work